 Zoom has been a boon.
 It has connected students with faculty, staff with supervisors, and University leadership with all of us at a time when face-to-face meetings were not possible.
 And it will continue to serve us long after the pandemic recedes—for example, giving us access to guest lecturers from distant parts of the globe who might not come here otherwise.

 However, as dean, I can verify that continuous Zoom meetings 10 hours a day are physically and mentally draining – and in the long run counterproductive!

 The learning curve will continue.
 But one thing seems clear: Remote learning, teaching, and working, used judiciously, means our campus is no longer limited by geographic boundaries.

 The COVID-19 pandemic continues to throw new obstacles in our path, in ways that challenge our University.
-However, we’ve gained new tools to defend against them.
-And we’ve shown we can use them effectively.
+However, we’ve gained new tools to overcome them.
+And we’ve shown we can use those tools effectively.

 I am grateful, more than any words can express, to our entire Hajim School community -- for the sacrifices you’ve made, the creativity you’ve displayed, and the sheer resilience you’ve demonstrated in bringing us this far.
 You’ve done a remarkable job, and I am honored to be at your side.